MD Without Residency: What Are Your Options?

 First, it’s important to understand that residency is not mandatory after medical school.
 Earning an MD is enough to get you some interesting, lucrative and important jobs!
 Your next steps are completely up to you.

-The main takeaway here is that while residency isn’t mandatory, obtaining your medical license is mandatory for practicing as an independent physician - for which you need to complete a residency program.
+The main takeaway here is that there are states where you can practice medicine without residency, however, obtaining your medical license is mandatory for practicing as an independent physician - for which you need to complete a residency program.
 However, there are tons of jobs in the medical field outside of becoming an independent physician, and some of them may be right for you.

 Job Options for MDs Without Residency or Medical License